JohanLi/uncharted-waters-2-research/README.md

-# Uncharted Waters 2 Research
+# Uncharted Waters: New Horizons Research

-Contains a collection of one-off scripts to extract data and graphics from the game Uncharted Waters 2 (大航海時代II).
+Contains a collection of one-off scripts to extract data and graphics from the game Uncharted Waters: New Horizons (大航海時代II).
 They are in turn used for a browser-based remake — see https://github.com/JohanLi/uncharted-waters-2.

 Examples of what the scripts extract: